 This question is asked within the context of the present financial system.
-To answer it and for the subject to be understood, we need to reason within the framework of Social Credit, that is to say, first in terms of reality and not in terms of money.
-Once the answer is given in terms of reality, then finance can be adapted to it, this being true of any other aspect of a Social Credit economy.
+To answer this question, we must think in terms of Social Credit.
+Social Credit requires us to reason in terms of reality rather than in terms of money.
+Once the answer reflects reality, then finance can be adapted to it.
+This is true of every aspect of the Social Credit economy.

-The present taxation method is corrupted in the same way as the present financial system.
+The present taxation method is corrupt, as is the present financial system.
 It contradicts economic reality.
-It steals the people.
-It serves as a means of centralization within the hands of financial empires and of the State.
-Speaking on this topic, Douglas declared, in a lecture given at Westminster in February of 1926:
+It steals from the people and is a tool of centralization by both the financial empire and the state.
+Speaking on this topic, Douglas said in a lecture at Westminster in February, 1926:

 “Modern taxation is legalized robbery, and it is none the less robbery because it is effected through the medium of a political democracy which is made an accessory by giving it an insignificant share in the loot.
 But I do not think robbery is its primary object.
 I think policy is, much more than mere gain, its objective.
-I think it is most significant that every effort is made by economists of the type turned out by the London School of Economics to instill into the Labour Party that it is possible to obtain some sort of a millennium by accelerating the process of stealing.» (Warning Democracy, p.
-61, 1934 ed.)
+I think it is most significant that every effort is made by economists of the type turned out by the London School of Economics to instill into the Labour Party that it is possible to obtain some sort of a millennium by accelerating the process of stealing.” (“Warning Democracy”, 1934 page 61)

 Douglas later wrote: